-Hanging with Emmy-nominated writer and producer Senta Scarborough to talk about the upcoming Third Paddle Podcast episode and take questions from listeners like you.
+Hanging with Emmy-nominated writer and producer Senta Scarborough to talk about the upcoming podcast episode and take questions from listeners like you.

 About Senta Scarborough